 Career Comprehensive Project/Portfolio: Throughout the semester, various assignments will generate a comprehensive portfolio of Kinesiology sub-disciplines that interest the student.
-For some assignments, students will work in a group setting; other assignments will be the student completing work on their own.
 All assignments within this portfolio will include research using professional journals, textbook engagement, and presentations.
 Students will be provided numerous options of related careers and /or areas of study in kinesiology in which to choose from for the project.
-Approximately 75 points for all assignments combined.
-Details for each assignment will be handed out separately.
+Details for each assignment will be explained in the module of the week assigned.